840 Town & Country Rd

-Biography: Corynne Keirnes is a Marriage and Family Therapist Intern with a master’s degree from Fuller Theological Seminary.
-She enjoys working with college students, individuals, and couples as they work through emotional and relational struggles.
+Biography: Corynne Keirnes is an Associate Marriage and Family Therapist with a master’s degree from Fuller Theological Seminary.
+She enjoys working with teens, college students, individuals, and couples as they work through emotional and relational struggles.
 Corynne is experienced in the areas of anxiety, depression, and marital and family distress.
 She is a certified Prepare and Enrich Facilitator and enjoys working with both engaged and married couples as they face challenges in relationship.

-Biography: Colleen is a marriage and family therapy intern, with her master’s degree in psychology at Brandman University.
+Biography: Colleen is an Associate Marriage and Family Therapist, with her master’s degree in psychology at Brandman University.
 She earned her bachelor’s degree from University of California Irvine.
 Colleen is passionate about helping kids of all ages, preschool through college.
 She is also attentive to the needs of parents and the trials that come with raising children.
 Colleen’s areas of special interest include depression, anxiety, and life on the autism spectrum.

 Biography: Donna holds a Master of Science in Clinical Psychology from Vanguard University and is a Licensed Marriage and Family Therapist.
 Drawing from her training and life experiences, she is passionate about working with individuals, couples, and families experiencing relationship challenges, career and life transitions, anxiety, depression, and spiritual concerns.
 Special areas of focus include infidelity, grief/loss, and chronic illness.
 Donna has completed specialized training in EMDR therapy and Somatic therapy for treating stress, trauma, and PTSD.
 She is also certified to use the PREPARE-ENRICH curriculum with pre-marital and married couples.